makwojwwa/Dynatrace_GDA/Dynatrace Log Management and Analytics Tutorial.md

 ![fieldsAdd command to calculate percentage](Images/screenshot07_fieldsAdd.jpg "fieldsAdd command to calculate percentage")

-Now your table contains a new column, with the heading you've just entered in the new line of the query: ```errorPercent```.
+Now your table contains a new column with the heading you've just entered in the new line of the query: ```errorPercent```.

 ![New errorPercent column](Images/screenshot08_fieldsAdd_result.jpg "New errorPercent column")

 Using DQL, you've created the new result in the form of a double value (```toDouble``` function) by multiplying the ```errorTotal``` value by 100 and then dividing by the ```total``` value.

-## Cleaning up the table
+### Cleaning up the table
-If you want some columns disappear from the table, so that it's more legible, you can use the ```fields``` command.
-It is responsible for showing only the required columns.
-Remember to modify the command by the name of the column you want.
+If you want some columns to disappear from the table so that it's more legible, you can use the ```fields``` command.
+It's responsible for showing only the required columns.
+Remember to modify the command with the name of the column you want to be presented.

 1. Place the cursor in the new line.
 2. Write ```| fields errorPercent```.